jerryjappinen/bellevue-docs/tooling/unit-tests.md

 ![Unit test results on command line](../images/unit-test-report-cli.png)

-The test pipeline will also generate an HTML report, which looks like this:
+The test pipeline will also generate an HTML report about the coverage, which looks like this:

 ![Unit test results in HTML](../images/unit-test-report-html.png)